sovity/authority-portal/docs/product/user-documentation/Manage Data Space components.md

 #### 1. View a list of provided connectors

-As a Service Partner Admin a user is able to access the "Provided Connectors" page where all provided connectors are displayed.
+A Service Partner Admin is able to access the "Provided Connectors" page, where all provided connectors are displayed.
+On this page, connectors are categorized by their types.
+The types of connectors include:
+- Own: Connectors registered and maintained directly by the organization.
+- Provided: Connectors supplied by a third-party service partner.
+- CaaS: Connector as a Service - Managed connectors.
+- Configure Button: The Connector needs further configuration for being set up.

 ![provide-connector](images/provide-connectors-overview.png)